LacunaOmnibus/MontyLacuna/README.md

     - release_prisoner()
     - view_foreign_spies()
     - execute_prisoner()
-- Methods decorated with call_returning_meth() are not updating any statuses.
-Figure out how to fix that.
 - Any method that's returning a list of dicts (ships, spies, whatever) should be fixed to return instead a list of objects.
   - I started doing this somewhere around the time I was working on security.py.
     Everything listed below that (in the list of completed buildings above) should be DingTRT.
 Everthing listed above that should be looked at.